GregorD1A1/Clean-Coder-AI/readme.md

 ## Key advantages:

 - Well-designed context pipeline: The LLM only receives necessary information into its context.
 This significantly improves the LLM's attention and reduces costs.
+- Ability to create a frontend based on images with designs.
 - Automatic context updates after file modifications: There's no need to manually reload the file into the LLM context after adding a few lines.
+- Automatic code linting and log check to ensure corectness of inserted code.
 - Well-designed tools: These are specially designed to exchange appropriate parts of the code and navigate the file system.
 A human approval feature is added as a safety measure in case of code interference tools.
-- Ability to create a frontend based on images with designs.

 # How to work with Clean Coder